Conductance-based dendrites perform Bayes-optimal cue integration: Results

 \subsection{Gradient-based synaptic dynamics}

-A fixed stimulus determines the somatic membrane potential distribution and -- as shown in the previous section -- the somatic membrane potential dynamics will continuously sample from this distribution.
+As discussed above, a fixed stimulus determines the somatic membrane potential distribution.
 Prior to learning, this distribution will typically be different from a desired distribution as predicted, for example, by past sensory experience or cross-modal input.
-We refer to such input-dependent desired distributions as target distributions.
+We refer to such stimulus-dependent desired distributions as target distributions.

-We define learning our framework as adapting synaptic weights $W$ to increase the probability of observing samples $\us^*$ from the target distribution.
-Formally, learning reduces the Kullback-Leibler divergence between the target distribution $p^*(\us|r)$ and the somatic distribution $p(\us | W, r)$.
-This is achieved through gradient ascent on the (log-)posterior somatic probability of target potentials $\us^*$ sampled from the target distribution, resulting in the following dynamics for excitatory and inhibitory weights:
+We define learning in our framework as adapting synaptic weights $W$ to increase the probability of samples $\us^*$ from the target distribution under the currently represented somatic posterior.
+Formally, learning reduces the Kullback-Leibler divergence $KL(p^*|p)$ between the target distribution $p^*(\us|r)$ and the somatic membrane potential distribution $p(\us | W, r)$.
+This can be interpreted as a form of supervised learning, where a large divergence implies poor performance and a small divergence good performance, respectively.
+This is achieved through gradient ascent on the (log-)posterior somatic probability of target potentials $\us^*$ sampled from the target distribution, resulting in the following dynamics for excitatory and inhibitory weights (for details see Methods Sec.~"\nameref{sec:methods-weight-dynamics}"):